 If white-noise is your perfect slumber starter, this 3.5-inch sound machine from Marpac is a travel essential.
 All you have to do is charge the device via USB, select your volume level and sound option (bright white noise, deep white noise, or gentle surf), and hit the hay.
 It costs a fraction of many larger devices and, at just 110g / 3.8oz, it won’t weigh you down.

-If you forget to come prepared or don’t want to shell out for a noise machine you can download a noise generating app for your smartphone.
-This free app features 40 different sounds, from a Tibetan singing bowl to a running dishwasher, to help you nod off, and the built-in alarm fades the audio in and out to ease you awake.
+If you forget to come prepared, or don’t want to shell out for a noise machine, you can download a noise generating app for your smartphone.
+The Calm app features over 40 different soundscapes, from a crackling fireplace to a running washing machine, to help you nod off, and the built-in time fades the audio in and out to ease you awake.

 An alternative to a noise-machine is a portable fan.
 As well as generating a white-noise-like hum, you get the added benefit of a cooling flow of air.
 This travel fan from OPolar is battery-powered, meaning that you don’t need a permanent electricity supply at your campsite.
 It also has a built-in reading light as well as an ambient blue light for dark nights under canvas.